 Radlett is one of the UK's most well established and popular swinging parties.
 Perfect for newbies and experienced swingers alike.
 Call us on 07986 288580

-Situated in a picturesque Hertfordshire village just within the M25 we are considered one of the original London Adult Parties and have been hosting swinging parties for decades.
+Situated in a picturesque Hertfordshire village just inside the M25 we are one of the original London Adult Parties.
 We try to keep the format simple and fun.
 You don’t need to join a club, pay membership, send photographs or give your life history.
 We just look for a contribution to pool maintenance, damage, etc. The parties are our social life, not a business.
-While revelers defray the costs of parties we can throw more of them.
+While revellers defray the costs of parties we can throw more of them.
 Parties start from 21:30 on the Friday night and stop when the last person leaves – sometimes as late as Tuesday .
 To assist those who feel torn between eating out or frolicking, we ease the burden by feeding you to a fair standard.
 There are usually provisions for those who stay over for the apres-party gossip the following morning.
-If you don’t feel this gregarious, please avoid the Red Lion hotel in the village who have let us know they find any association with the parties offensive.
+If you don’t feel this gregarious, please avoid the Red Lion hotel in the village who have let us know they find any association with the hot bloodied sexual olympians who frequent our parties offensive.

 You should bring 50% more drink than you would normally take to a party – this much fun really is thirsty work.
 The local police know of the format and have assured us that they have no concerns in their professional capacity.
 They are usually outnumbered by their off-duty colleagues in attendance already (though these choose not to reveal their identity to most).
-However, they do sometimes observe leavers’ erratic driving style and one reveler did forego his licence as a result.
 Some years back a pedestrian flagged down a police car to complain of cars parked on the pavement.
 This is technically an offence which the police normally ‘turned a blind eye to’, but must now ‘do their job’, so park in the field behind the house where there is space for 100 cars.
 Access has now been improved so that anyone with an understanding of traction will be fine.
 If the ground is wet, the trick is not to stop until on the tarmac hard stand.

 Attendance profile drifts with time, but the average age seems currently to be around 35.
 There is no restriction on upper age or physique, but it has been many months since we saw any one who had lost pride in their appearance.
 Minor adjustments are made occasionally to the emphasis of the DJ’s music to prevent us being overrun by head-bangers looking for a cheap evening out, but if he ‘takes inordinate time’ to play your choice, don’t invoke world war three, just accept that he has trouble integrating your rarefied tastes with those of the others present.
 When he needs a rest there is a jukebox with 160 dance tracks from the classic eras.